johirhaquedipok/GitHub-Commands/README.md

+## officila git Documentation

 For more to read from official git documentation : https://git-scm.com/book/en/v2/Git-Branching-Branch-Management

+## for git initialization

+git init

-git init ---------- for git initialization git clone -------- for cloning a git repository
+## for cloning a git repository

+git clone

 stage all changes
 git add --all ----- for staging all files and folder inside the parent folder